03difoha/1-day-coding/README.md

 # So far so good

-Now its time to add some of your main content to your site.
+Now its time to add some of your main content to the site.

 >use the techniques I have just shown you to add one image and one paragraph to the next two sections like so